Part II of Jesus in the desert

 Would you say falling in love is harmless?

-Harry, you are a sneaky wretch.
+Harry, you sneaky wretch.
 Are we to debate every nuance in my comments?
 Are you jealous of me?
 Have you come to sit with me because you are my rival?
 Do you in fact desire to be the Anointed One?

-Fuck no!
+No thanks!
 What is that, anyway?

 It's a title- beyond that, if it gets me out of the house [gesturing at his surroundings] I'm down with it.